hyva-themes/magento2-hyva-admin/readme.md

 ## Quickstart

-Once installed, grids can be added to any admin page by adding a bit of layout XML.
+Once installed, grids can be added to any admin page by adding a bit of layout XML and a grid configuration file.
 The layout XML has to contain two things:

 * A `<update handle="hyva_admin_grid"/>` declaration to load alpine.js and tailwind.